lillianmg/templates-tool/README.md

 ## Features

-- **Email templates** — salary negotiation, networking, applying to jobs, interviewing
+- **Email templates**: salary negotiation, networking, applying to jobs, interviewing
-- **Phone talking points** — same categories, structured for calls
+- **Phone talking points**: same categories, structured for calls
-- **About tab** — the story behind why this was built
+- **About tab**: the story behind why this was built
-- **Minimized floating widget** — drag it anywhere on screen; keep it next to your email or LinkedIn as a live reference
+- **Minimized floating widget**: drag it anywhere on screen; keep it next to your email or LinkedIn as a live reference
-- **Copy button** — one click to copy the full message or talking points
+- **Copy button**: one click to copy the full message or talking points

 ---